What's new in portal capabilities for Dynamics 365 for Customer Engagement apps

 - Azure Service Bus: Azure Service Bus (Topics/Subscriptions) is used for cache invalidation of the portals.
-Azure Service Bus temporarily stores the messages, which are triggered when any portal-related record is changed in Dynamics 365, and are passed along to Web Apps to do the cache invalidation.
+Azure Service Bus temporarily stores the messages, which are triggered when any portal-related record is changed in Dynamics 365 for Customer Engagement, and are passed along to Web Apps to do the cache invalidation.

 - Azure Key Vault: All services store configuration data in Azure Key Vault.

 - Azure Storage: Data related to the organization, tenant, and portal is stored in Azure Storage.